 fastestmirror = 0 max_parallel_downloads = 10

-Parallel Downloads Trigger Retries or Timeouts
+DNF Parallel Downloads Trigger Retries on Fedora

 If your connection starts retrying packages or feels less stable after increasing the download count, lower it and test again on the next update: